 Military personnel and veterans should contact the Office of Admissions and Advising for information pertaining to enrollment, transcript evaluation, and tuition assistance.
 The Financial Aid and Veterans' Affairs Office should be contacted for information related to veterans' benefits, financial aid, student employment, and scholarships.

 International Citizens

-F-1 IMMIGRATION STATUS-International citizens seeking admission with F-1 immigration status must consult the Office of Admissions and Advising.
-Admission requirements include:
+F-1 IMMIGRATION STATUS-The admission requirements for international citizens seeking admission with F-1 immigration status are determined by a student's planned course of study as follows: